 In the hiking department, Olympic Park is a something-for-everyone kind of place.
 Hikes in

 the park can vary from totally level beach walks to mountain climbs that would paralyze the acrophobic.

 A good place to camp while hiking in the park is the Forks 101 RV Park

-the lure of the Grand Canyon, yet most folks only see it from designated viewing areas.
+In the Southwest, you can’t ignore the lure of the Grand Canyon, yet most folks only see it from designated viewing areas.
 For a real look at one of the world’s most spectacular gorges, nothing beats a hike.

 The North and South Rims of the canyon have plenty of hiking opportunities, but the North Rim is wilder and less-traveled.
 Hikers in the canyon have three options: they can hike on

 maintained trails, non-maintained trails or routes, which provide myriad options for hikers